DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 Two key changes have been introduced in the ADAM algorithm when compared to RMSProp:

-- Momentum is applied via an estimate of the first-order momentum plus an exponentional decay and used in spite of pure gradients in the parameter update step;
+- Momentum is applied via an estimate of the first-order momentum plus an exponential decay and used in spite of pure gradients in the parameter update step;
 - A bias correction is included to take into account initialization.